Qualified Team Focus - Latvia: Porzingis and co. ready to storm the World Cup for first time

 Janis Strelnieks (13) and Davis Bertans (8)

-Rihards Lomazs demonstrated his scoring ability throughout the Qualifiers.
-The brothers Dairis and Davis Bertans are both dangerous at any and all times plus there is Rolands Smits, Janis Timma, Kristers Zoriks, Rodions Kurucs and Janis Strelnieks.
+The brothers Dairis and Davis Bertans are both dangerous at any and all times plus there is Rolands Smits, Janis Timma, and Rodions Kurucs.